 Fishers, IN, is a great place to drive thanks to its well-maintained roads.
 However, that doesn’t always protect you from rocks that get kicked up from the truck ahead—or hail falling on your car during a bad storm.

-No matter what the cause is, if your windshield is damaged, you’ll want to get it repaired or replaced right away.
-Andy Mohr Collision Center is happy to help.
+No matter what the cause, if your windshield is damaged, you’ll want to get it repaired or replaced right away.
+The team at Andy Mohr Collision Centers is happy to help.
 Read on to learn more about our windshield repair near Fishers, IN.

 If you have a small chip or crack in your windshield, you’ll want to take steps to prevent that damage from spreading; however, we may have some good news for you.
 This doesn’t necessarily mean it needs to replace the whole windshield.
-Our collision center is equipped with tools that can repair certain types of windshield damage.
-This includes chips that are about the size of a quarter or smaller, especially if they only damaged the outer layer of glass.
+Our collision centers are equipped with tools that can repair certain types of windshield damage.
+This includes chips that are about the size of a quarter or smaller, especially if they’ve only damaged the outer layer of glass.
 Small cracks can also often be repaired before they spider out.

-When you visit our body shop in Fishers, we’ll take a look at the damage and let you know whether your windshield needs to be repaired or replaced.
+When you contact our body shop in Fishers for an estimate, we’ll take a look at the damage and let you know whether your windshield needs to be repaired or replaced.
 If either option seems feasible, we’ll explain the benefits of each and leave the decision up to you.

 More on glass repair vs. replacement.

 Your windshield is made up of two pieces of glass that sandwich a layer of clear vinyl.
 This layer of vinyl helps hold the glass together when it shatters.
 It also means that many dings and small cracks are confined to one layer of glass and can be repaired with the proper tools and know-how.

 During the windshield repair process, our experts inject a special resin into the damaged glass.
 They also vacuum air out of the area so the resin can fill the entire crack, preventing any bubbles.
 Then, the resin gets cured, polished, and cleaned so you’re left with a smooth surface.